Latin conjugation: Edō

 The passive form ēstur "it is eaten" is also found.

-In early Latin a present subjunctive edim, edīs, edit etc. is found.
+The present subjunctive edim, edīs, edit etc. is found mostly in early Latin.

 In writing, there is a possibility of confusion between the forms of this verb and those of sum "I am" and ēdō "I give out, put forth"; for example, ēsse "to eat" vs. esse "to be"; edit "he eats" vs. ēdit "he gives out".

 The compound verb comedō, comedere/comēsse, comēdī, comēsum "to eat up, consume" is similar.

 Non-finite forms

 The non-finite forms of verbs are participles, infinitives, supines, gerunds and gerundives.
 The verbs used are: